zakwiz/DiddyKongRacingAP/worlds/diddy_kong_racing/docs/setup_en.md

 - Open Bizhawk (2.9.1+) and open your Diddy Kong Racing ROM.
 - Once you have entered a save file, run the `diddy_kong_racing.lua` script (drag and drop it into Bizhawk)

-## Generate your world
+## Generating Your World
 - Familiarize yourself on how Archipelago works.
-Here is a guide to learn how to generate your world: https://archipelago.gg/tutorial/Archipelago/setup/en#on-your-local-installation
+Here is a guide to learn how to generate your world: https://archipelago.gg/tutorial/Archipelago/setup/en#generating-a-game

-## Connect to the Multiserver
+## Connect To The Multiserver
 To connect the client to the multiserver, simply put `<address>:<port>` in the textfield on top and press `connect` (if the server uses password, then it will prompt after connection).